 This word cloud generated from the paper titles and abstracts gives an idea of the main concerns: language (English and French), teaching and teachers, class and classroom, pupils/students/learners, and … motivation.

-The options and guidelines for these research papers can be accessed from this link, and below I have grouped the papers thematically.
+The options and guidelines for these research papers can be accessed from this link, (2015 edition) and this one (2016/17).
+Below I have grouped the 2015-6 papers thematically.
 This overview gives some insight into what interests and concerns new teachers and teacher educators in French secondary EFL within the framework established by my guidelines and our school requirements.

 Designing task-based activities, lessons, and units